Identify and Deal With the Sociopath In Your Life: 21 Sociopath Traits to Watch Out For

 Sociopaths know what society considers right and wrong most of the time.
 They simply don’t feel an emotional compulsion to conform their behavior to societal standards.

 In other words, even when they know that their actions are wrong, they lack sufficient “brakes” on their violent impulses.

-In fact, the sociopathic brain, characterized by an excessive dopamine, is linked to a hypersensitive reward system in their brain that releases as much as four times the normal amount of dopamine in response to either a perceived gain of money, or chemical stimulants.
+In fact, the sociopathic brain, characterized by excessive dopamine, is linked to a hypersensitive reward system in their brain that releases as much as four times the normal amount of dopamine in response to either a perceived gain of money or chemical stimulants.